 They do this to convince themselves, and you, that they’re smarter than you because, deep down, they feel inferior and less smart.

 If you look around, you’ll numerous examples of people who feel inferior obsessively trying to tear successful and powerful people down.

-Media outlets, for example, keep digging up the past of top celebrities, politicians and business tycoons to find faults in their personality.
+Media outlets, for example, keep digging up the past of top celebrities, politicians, and business tycoons to find faults in their personalities.

 That friend or relative who continually bothers you with questions about your career is likely to be insecure where he is in his career.

 In this way, he’s no different from those media outlets.
 Finding faults in your career choice will give him peace.